3 KVPD parks to get playground equipment

-KANKAKEE — Kankakee Valley Park District commissioners in September approved spending $240,200 for playground equipment at three of its parks during Monday’s board meeting.
+KANKAKEE — Kankakee Valley Park District commissioners approved spending $240,200 for playground equipment at three of its parks during Monday’s board meeting.

 The new equipment will be placed at Washington Park, Bert Dear Sr. Park and Potawatomi Park, KVPD Executive Director Dayna Heitz said.